rlin824/DH150/assignment08/README.md

 ## Assignment08: High Fidelity Prototype by Rebecca Lin

 ### Project Description
 ShareMood is a mood-tracking and mental health app designed to be integrated into the college student's lifestyle.
-This high fidelity prototype of the app is meant to test the real usability of the app for its target users/personas.
+This high fidelity prototype of the app is meant to test the real usability of the app for its target users/personas (though I did not have time yet to test the prototype with users).
 For the process, I used Figma to model this interactive prototype from my wireframe sketches on paper.

 **TASKS**
 1. Sign up for a new account + go through customization step to add planning feature